sschreyer/sschreyer.github.io/about.md

 ---
 # About page

 I'm Samuel Schreyer, an (unpublished) author, musician, and programmer, among other things (those are most of the things, though).
-I'm currently studying computer science and maths at the University of New South Wales, hoping to go on to do further study in the area of artificial intelligence.
+I'm currently studying computer science and arts at the University of New South Wales.

 I have quite a few interests, and along with these interests comes a variety of projects.
 This website is a place to gather information about them (and me).